Codecademy/docs/content/postgresql/concepts/column-references/column-references.md

 ## Syntax

-The syntax for declaring column reference for Postgresql is almost alike with that of SQL(Structured Query Language) as they share some attributes and patterns.
-Kindly go through the list below to be able to access a column reference in PostgreSQL:
+The process for referencing columns in PostgreSQL matches a lot with that of SQL (Structured Query Language) as they share some attributes and patterns.
+Specifically, there are some statements that can be used to reference columns in PostgreSQL.

   1. SELECT Statement:
   To get data from specific columns in a table: